-€/m 2011 2012
+€/m 2012 2013

-Freedom life business (33) (5)
+Freedom life business (5) (0)

-Other traditional life business (0) 0
+Other traditional life business 0 (1)

-Unit-linked life business 28 14
+Unit-linked life business 14 29

-Index-linked life business 3 1
+Index-linked life business 1 3

-VALUE OF NEW COVERED BUSINESS (2) 10
+VALUE OF NEW COVERED BUSINESS 10 31

-The value of new unit-linked business decreased and this is mainly due to the sales volume reduction in the year and to the changes to the product decrements.
+The value of new unit-linked business increased mainly due to the expense assumptions changes with lower allocation to acquisition expenses.

-As far as the index-linked policies are concerned are now sold only in Spain, following the issue of ISVAP Regolamento 32 in Italy.
+As far as the index-linked policies are concerned, they are now sold only in Spain, following the issue of ISVAP Regolamento 32 in Italy.

-The profitability of the Freedom Life business is negative mainly because of the economic environment.
+The profitability of the Freedom Life business is negligible due to a sales reduction.